DeluxeDevModules/DungeonDeluxe/README.md

 # DungeonDeluxe

-**DungeonDeluxe** is a module for [ChatTriggers](https://www.chattriggers.com/) designed to enhance your Hypixel SkyBlock dungeon experience, with a special focus on Floor 7 (F7).
+**DungeonDeluxe** is a module for [ChatTriggers](https://www.chattriggers.com/) designed to enhance your Hypixel SkyBlock dungeon experience, with a special focus on F7/M7.

 ## Features